Fast Computations on Ordered Nominal Sets: Representation in the total order symmetry

 \subsection{Orbits and nominal sets}

-From the representation in Section~\ref{subsec:nomorbit}, we find that any single-orbit set $X$ can be represented as a tuple $(C,S)$.
-Our first observation is that the finite group of `local symmetries', $S$, in this representation is always trivial, i.e., $S=I$, where $I=\{1\}$ is the trivial group.
+Our first observation is that the finite group of local symmetries $S$ in Theorem~\ref{representation_tuple} is always trivial, i.e., $S$ is the trivial group, $I=\{1\}$.
 This follows from the following lemma and the fact that $S \le G|_C$.

 \begin{lemma} For every finite subset $C \subset \mathbb{Q}$, we have $G|_C = I$. \end{lemma} \begin{proof} Let $\pi \in G|_C$ be any element of $G|_C$.
 If $\pi$ is not the identity, then since $C$ is finite, there exists a smallest element $c\in C$ with $c\pi \ne c$.
 Since $\pi$ is a bijection mapping $C$ to $C$, we find $c\pi\pi \ne c\pi$ and $c\pi \in C$, hence $c < c\pi$.
 Furthermore, there exists some $c'\in C$ with $c'\pi = c$.
 Since by assumption $c' \ne c$, also $c < c'$.
 But then both $c < c'$ and $c\pi > c = c'\pi$, contradicting monotonicity of $\pi$.
 Hence $\pi$ is the identity element, and $G|_C = I$. \end{proof}